-At bare minimum people need to know things like which services they can continue to expect, what to watch out for, overflowing bins and plumbing, and what the building is doing to keep things clean.
-Most importantly, a lifeline if someone needs help, and ideally providing notice if someone in the building receives a positive test result—just like any other organization where people are in close proximity to one another does.
+At bare minimum people need to know things like: which services they can continue to expect, what problems to watch out for, such as overflowing bins and plumbing, and what the building is doing to keep things clean.

 Dialogue allows us to set clear expectations and boundaries with one another—like giving each other the appropriate 6 feet of space when using the elevator and entering/exiting the building.
 It opens the door to realizing issues that may arise and putting solutions in place.
 And, it’s the best approach to creating a way forward.
 How else can we be #inittogether if we don’t talk?